darabigdata/VizAfrica2019/README.md

 In this tutorial you will build a machine learning classifier to separate out real astronomical signals from man-made radio frequency interference (RFI).
 The astronomical signals that you're looking for come from *pulsars*, the ultra-dense relics of exploded stars.
 You can read more about them in this [introduction to pulsars and how to classify them using random forests](https://as595.github.io/classification/).

+The introducotry slides for this tutorial can be found [on Zenodo](https://zenodo.org/record/3519627#.XbPyZS2ZOL8).

 -----

 ### DARA Big Data is supported by: